Ma128-bit/common_tools/xgboost/README.md

 * `number_of_splits` : Number of kfoler
 * `do_weight` : Boolean option to use weights
 * `weight_column` : Tree branch used as weight
+* `index_branch`: The branch used as index in fold splitting
+* `prediction_category_lable`: A branch that identifies the categories (0, 1, 2, 3, ...; in the same order in which the input categories are given in predict_BDT.py
 * `Name` : Customizable name that will be inserted into the output files
 * `data_path` : Path where the datasets are saved
 * `files` : List of datasets in data_path